OGMelodii/Meebo/README.md

 Do you feel like a digital babysitter, endlessly sifting through the chaotic mess while chronically online folks argue about the merits of pineapple on pizza, as if that debate hasn’t been beaten to death by countless memes?

+and also discord mods beating their meats to digital pixels?, dude why is this in the script.

 Well, **you’re in luck!** The "What Did You Expect?" bot is coming very soon—though who knows when?

 Maybe in a week, a month, or when Discord mods finally figure out how to use a banhammer instead of a rubber mallet!
+Let’s be honest; we all know they’re too busy beating their meat to the latest TikTok trends to notice.

 This bot is designed to liberate you from the existential dread of moderating an online community, allowing you to finally focus on more important things—like judging other people’s choices while your own life crumbles like a stale cookie under the weight of bad decisions.